Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 ![robot_3axispallet_measure_v2.png](/manual/configuration/robot_3axispallet_measure_v2.png)

 The first stepper drives axis 1 and results in the polar direction.
 Stepper 2 drives the first big arm.
-Stepper 3 changes the second big arm by small arms inside the first big arm.
-Stepper 4, if it exists, allow rotation of the endpoint around the Z axis and will change polar direction also if the tool has an XY offset from axis 4.
-A parallelogram based arm construction assures that the endpoint platform is always parallel to the base.
+Stepper 3 changes the second big arm by a parallelogram construction, so arm 3 is rotated remotely.
+Stepper 4, if it exists, allows rotation of the endpoint around the Z axis and will change polar direction also if the tool has an XY offset from axis 4.
+A 2-stage parallelogram based arm construction assures that the endpoint platform is always parallel to the base.

 Axis 1 and if it exists axis 4 is configured as usual: homing and setting the angle to the correct value in respect to the choosen coordinate system.